1. Make Sure You Know the Dog’s Personality

 Even though dogs can be unpredictable, you can still plan your photoshoot to make the most of your time.
 Once you’re familiar with your subject’s personality, you’ll know when and how to take specific photos.

 Shooting strategically will help you avoid a lot of unnecessary stress and make you a better planner.

 For example, if your dog is very active, you should focus on taking action shots and using the panning technique at the beginning of your session.
 Don’t forget to use Continuous Focus Mode to get sharp results.

 Once it settles down, you can switch to manual focus and take classic dog portraits.
 During breaks, you can reward it with treats and take beautiful closeups.

 Every dog lover deserves to have great dog photography skills.
-If you learn how to work with different personalities, shoot strategically, and adapt to various camera settings, you’ll become a skilled dog photographer in no time.
+With a bit of practice, you can learn how to work with different personalities.
+If you master how to shoot strategically and adapt to various camera settings, you’ll become a skilled dog photographer in no time.

-Even if you’re not planning to become a pro, you can still use these pet photography tips to take the best possible photos of your beloved pet.
+Even if you’re not planning to become a pro, you can still use these pet photography tips.
+They will help you take the best possible photos of your beloved pet.

 For quick photography tips on the go, use our Quick Capture Cheat Sheets!